Free Young People’s Concerts Chicago Cultural Center

 A fresh take on great Soul Music!
-Otis Redding, Sam Cooke and others wrote some of the most memorable and enduring American Soul songs ever recorded.
-This new ensemble presents some of their amazing catalog with a Spanish/Cuban guitar and piano accompaniment, as well as new arrangements featuring the rhythms of Andalusia.
+Otis Redding, Sam Cooke and others wrote some of the most memorable and enduring Soul/R& B songs ever recorded.
+This new ensemble presents some of the amazing Soul catalog with a Spanish/Cuban guitar and piano accompaniment, as well as new arrangements featuring the rhythms of Andalusia.
 The expressiveness presented in American soul and Spanish flamenco is undeniable.

 About the Chicago Cultural Center